kerski/power-query-sharepoint-version-history/README.md

 ![Figure 14](documentation/images/Figure14.png)

-*Figure 14 - Example of unpivot version history*
+*Figure 14 - Example of unpivot version history.*

 From here you'll need to structure your analysis based on your requirements.